tylerpham59/prompt-fixer-codex-skill/README.md

 A Codex skill for fixing the "skill issue" before the agent starts working.

-Inspired by Andrej Karpathy's framing that agents get better when we give them reusable skills, `prompt-fixer` turns rough prompts into execution-ready prompts with clear goals, missing-context checks, sharper alternatives, success criteria, verification steps, and an approval gate.
+Inspired by Andrej Karpathy's famous quote: “If Codex can’t build it, maybe the problem isn’t Codex.
+Maybe it’s a skill issue.”, `prompt-fixer` turns rough prompts into execution-ready prompts with clear goals, missing-context checks, sharper alternatives, success criteria, verification steps, and an approval gate.

 ## What It Does